Combodo/iTop/readme.txt

 Major changes
 -------------
 None: this is a maintenance release!
-#320 Integrated an HTML Editor
+#320 Integrated an HTML Editor, though none of the fields of the standard iTop data model uses it!

 Minor changes
 -------------
+Added the ability to attach files to a user request from the "portal" page.
 Use XMLPage passthrough mode to speed up and consume less memory for big XML exports.
 - Improved feedback while searching and reloading added objects.
 (N-N links) REVIEWED THE FILE INCLUSION POLICY -> the application can be moved !!!